 Resident Teaching Artist Opportunity for TK-12 Education

-What is a Teaching Artist?
-A Teaching Artist conducts workshops in visual or performing art disciplines in TK -12 schools
+A Teaching Artist conducts engaging workshops in visual and/or performing arts disciplines for TK–12 students.

-Area: Opportunities throughout Santa Barbara, San Luis Obispo, and Ventura Counties
+Opportunities available throughout Santa Barbara, San Luis Obispo, and Ventura Counties

 Description

-Teaching artists will conduct weekly art classes in their preferred discipline at TK-12 school classrooms across Santa Barbara, San Luis Obispo, and Ventura counties, including many with Title I status.
-Flexibility and creativity are essential for this role due to the nature of collaborating with classroom teachers and school staff during the designated time for arts education.
+Teaching Artists conduct weekly art education workshops in their preferred visual or performing arts discipline in TK–12 classrooms across Santa Barbara, San Luis Obispo, and Ventura Counties, including many Title I schools.
+Flexibility and creativity are essential, as Teaching Artists collaborate closely with classroom teachers and school staff to deliver arts instruction during designated instructional times.

-Key features of this role include flexible scheduling during school hours, opportunities for after-school and summer work at a higher pay rate, a dedicated school liaison/program associate to help you manage your contract, and fulfilling work that promotes equitable access to arts education for the youth of Southern California.
+Key features of this role include flexible scheduling during school hours; opportunities for after-school and summer programming at a higher pay rate; support from a dedicated school liaison or program associate to assist with contract management; and meaningful work that promotes equitable access to high-quality arts education for youth throughout Santa Barbara, San Luis Obispo, and Ventura Counties.

 How to Submit Interest

-Please send a resume, references, and description of your workshop content to one of the following program associates.*
+Please send a résumé, references, and a brief description of your workshop content to one of the following Program Associates.*

 North Santa Barbara County/San Luis Obispo County Contact: